If each side of a square is 5 units long, how many total units are there in the perimeter?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-Perimeter = 4 × (length of one side).
+Perimeter = 4 × side length

 Perimeter = 4 × 5 = 20 units.